Suzuki Alto Lapin

-The Suzuki Lapin is a kei car with a five-door hatchback body, manufactured since 2002 by Suzuki for the Japanese market only, and was also marketed in Japan only by Mazda as Mazda Spiano under an OEM agreement through their Autozam stores until 2008.
-It is based on Suzuki's popular Alto kei car.
+The Suzuki Alto Lapin (スズキ アルト ラパン, Suzuki Aruto Rapan) (or simply called Suzuki Lapin) is a kei car with a five-door hatchback body, manufactured since 2002 by Suzuki for the Japanese market only, and it is based on Suzuki's popular Alto kei car.

+The name "Lapin" stems from the French word for "rabbit", and the car sports rabbit-head badges.

+Overview

+First prototype was unveiled at 2001 Tokyo Motor Show as the same name.
 The Lapin has a very distinctive, boxy shape, that proved popular with female buyers.
-The name "Lapin" stems from the French word for "rabbit", and the car sports rabbit-head badges.
+In the development of the third generation, the majority of users are young women aged between 20 and 30 years.

+The Alto Lapin was awarded the 2008 Japanese Good Design Award.

+In first generation Alto Lapin, it was also marketed by Mazda as Mazda Spiano under an OEM agreement through their Autozam dealerships until 2008.
 The Mazda version has differences concerning some styling details, including a different front end.

-The Alto Lapin was awarded the 2008 Japanese Good Design Award.